Home > Blogs > Understanding How Rent Increase Notice Works In the UK 2026?

 8. When Can Tenants Challenge a Rent Increase at the Tribunal?

 Tenants can challenge a rent increase at the tribunal when the increased amount is too high and not easily payable for tenants.
-In this case, the tribunal will decide the rent amount after negotiation.
-Then it will be compulsory for both to pay and get.
+In this case, the FTT will decide the rent amount after negotiation.
+The application must be made before the new rent takes effect,, as once the effective date passes and the tenant pays the new amount, it becomes accepted.

 9. What if a tenant does not agree to a rent increase?